How to communicate a price increase to your clients (without feeling awkward)

 Most accounting and tax professionals do an outstanding job helping their clients stay on top of their books, maximize their margins and implement financial best practices, but they often neglect those same practices when operating their own business.

-These days, however, you can no longer forgo tasks like reviewing your pricing and profitability.
 Margins have been squeezed over the past few years, driven by multiple factors including higher costs of living.
 As such, you need to constantly stay on top of your costs and be prepared to raise your rates accordingly.

-If this task has you worried about losing clients, it’s worth noting that you can’t deliver quality service if you’re not charging enough.
+You need to charge enough in order to serve clients well.
+You can’t deliver quality service if you’re not charging enough.
 If you continue to operate with less-than-optimal profit margins, the quality of work delivered by your business may suffer and you’re likely to end up losing clients anyway.

 Here’s how to ensure that your prices support a healthy bottom line.